Build-Week-macroCalculator/Back-end/README.md

 ## **Add New User - POST**

 Sign up a new user with this endpoint.
 Upon successful submission, reroute to login to receive your token.
+Pass in the username and passwords with the keys "username" and "password" respectively.

 ### HTTP request headers